simonmunzert/jrss-strategic-voting/README.md

 # Replication materials: Determining the impact of strategic voting on election results

-This repository provides replication materials for the paper "Determining the impact of strategic voting on election results" by Michael Herrmann, Simon Munzert, and Peter Selb.
+This repository provides replication materials for the paper "Determining the impact of strategic voting on election results" by Michael Herrmann, Simon Munzert and Peter Selb, forthcoming in the [Journal of the Royal Statistical Society Series A](http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1467-985X).
 An ungated version of the paper can be found [here](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2127621).

 ## Description of the folders